vijaycinn/cd/memory-bank/productContext.md

 ## Solution Overview

-Cheating Daddy addresses these challenges by providing an AI-powered assistant that:
+Sound Board addresses these challenges by providing an AI-powered assistant that:
 - Listens to the interview conversation in real-time
 - Analyzes screen content to understand the context
 - Provides helpful, context-aware responses without being detected